The London Tube

 Station Curiousities

-Aldgate Station was built on one of the largest plague pits where more than 1,000 people where buried over a two week period in 1665.
+Aldgate Station was built on one of the largest plague pits where more than 1,000 people were buried over a two week period in 1665.

-Sloane square station has the river Westbourne flowing over station in a large visible pipe.
-During World War II in 1940, two German bombs fell on the station while two trains were there killing many people.
+Sloane square station has the river Westbourne flowing over the station in a large visible pipe.
+During World War II in 1940, two German bombs fell on the station killing many people.
 The station remained closed until 1951 for the festival of Britain,

-Aldwych station was first called Strand station, during the second world war it was closed and used to house the British museum treasures including the Elgin Marbles.
-It reopened in the 1940's then closed for the last time in 1994, it was used in a few films including An American Werewolf in London
+Aldwych station was first called Strand station.
+During the Second World War, it was closed and used to house the British museum treasures including the Elgin Marbles.
+It reopened in the 1940's then closed for the last time in 1994, it has been used in many films including An American Werewolf in London

-Temple Station was opened in 1860 with a grand promenade on the roof, it was closed because it attracted to many prostitutes.
+Temple Station was opened in 1860 with a grand promenade on the roof, it was closed because it attracted too many prostitutes.

-Bank Station believed to be haunted, as it was buit in the crypt of St Mary Woolnoth church
+Bank Station believed to be haunted, as it was built in the crypt of St Mary Woolnoth church

-Another station said to be haunted is Bethnal Green Station, where on March 3rd 1943 a panic rush during an air raid where 1,500 people stampeding down the stairs, someone fell and caused 173 to die in ninety seconds.
+Another station said to be haunted is Bethnal Green Station, where on March 3rd, 1943, a panic rush during an air raid, unfortunately, 1,500 people stampeding down the stairs, someone fell causing 173 to die in ninety seconds.

-Earl's Court housed the first escalator and opened in 1911 where a man named Bumper Harris, who had a peg leg was employed to go up and down on the escalator to reassure passengers of its safety.
-Also part of the station was used for the manufacturing of torpedoes in the Second World War.
+Earl's Court housed the first escalator and opened in 1911, a man named Bumper Harris, who had a peg leg was employed to go up and down on the escalator to reassure passengers of its safety.
+Also, part of the station was used for the manufacturing of torpedoes in the Second World War.

 Kings Cross had a disaster on the 18th of November 1987 when a fire took the lives of 31 people.